 The standard NTP client polling frequency is once every 64 seconds.
 So even a relatively low speed processor can server a large number of clients.

-TimeTools T-Series NTP servers has a NTP polling rate in excess of 1500 NTP requests per second.
-This allows it to serve time to over 100,000 network time client computers.
+TimeTools TA610 NTP server has a NTP polling rate in excess of 50,000 NTP requests per second, 3 million per minute.
+This allows it to serve time to over 50 million network time client computers.

 Redundancy and NTP Peering